 We do this with a plastic foundation sometimes to encourage the bees to draw a comb on it.

-Early Diagnosis of Disease and Infestation
+Early Diagnosis of Diseases and Infestation

 If the problem has been caused by pests, then this is likely to be a painful lesson.